We Know Hosting

 Pricing varies from one registrar to another, so if your budget is low it may be worth shopping around.
 Another consideration is domain privacy – the service that hides your contact info to protect your privacy.
 Some registrars offer free domain privacy, while others want you to pay extra to conceal your contact information from public view.

 Once you own a domain name, the next step is to think about hosting it.
 A website host maintains servers that allow you to put the website files for your site online, and point your domain at it.
 Many people use the same company for both registrar and hosting, but that is not required and is often a poor choice.
-Your best bet is to evaluate the strengths of each type of company, and choose the one for each task with the best features that fit within your budget.
+Your best bet is to evaluate the strengths of each type of company (like we do in our bluehost review), and choose the one for each task with the best features that fit within your budget.

 Whether you are looking for web hosting sites for WordPress or some other content management system, one consideration to think about when it comes to hosting is your secure certificate (SSL).
 Secure certificates ensure visitors to your site send and receive information through an encrypted channel, ensuring privacy.
 Some hosting companies require you to purchase SSL certificates to install on your website, while make it easy to use free SSL certificates from companies like Let’s Encrypt.